-We will endeavour to keep residents and visitors to the area informed of what's happening on the project through progress updates and site signage.
+We will endeavour to keep residents and visitors to the area informed of what's happening on the project through progress updates and site signage (check out our notice board for the latest construction news).

 In the short term we will work to minimise impact from this essential construction work, and in the longer term we will aim to deliver a modern, robust wastewater network which will protect and enhance the environment, and furthermore will blend effortlessly with the natural surroundings of the area.